Funchal Port • Gateway to the Beautiful Floating Garden

 Forte São José

-Set within a historic fort right at the edge of the port area, this viewpoint offers a closer, lower-angle perspective.
-Because of its position, it’s perfect for capturing ships and harbor activity.
+Set within a historic fort at the edge of the port area, this viewpoint offers a closer and lower-angle perspective of the harbor.
+While also making it a great spot for photographing ships and waterfront activity.

 Quinta Vigia